jamesfmcgrath/thewebisyours-template/README.md

 - An about section with space for a photo
 - A services section with cards
 - Opening hours
-- Location with Google Maps embed
+- Location with directions link — no Google account required
 - Contact details — phone, email, social links
 - Mobile responsive with hamburger nav
 - Scroll animations